100 days in power, Myanmar junta holds pretense of control

-BANGKOK (AP) — After Myanmar’s military seized power by ousting the elected government of Aung San Suu Kyi, they couldn’t even make the trains run on time: State railway workers were among the earliest organized opponents of the February takeover, and they went on strike.
+BANGKOK (AP) — After Myanmar’s military seized power by ousting the elected government of Aung San Suu Kyi, it couldn’t even make the trains run on time.
+State railway workers were among the earliest organized opponents of the February takeover, and they went on strike.

 Health workers who founded the civil disobedience movement against military rule stopped staffing government medical facilities.
 Many civil servants were no-shows at work, along with employees of government and private banks.
-Universities became hotbeds of resistance, and in recent weeks, education at the primary and secondary levels has begun to collapse as teachers, students and parents boycott state schools.
+Universities became hotbeds of resistance, and in recent weeks, primary and secondary education has begun to collapse as teachers, students and parents boycott state schools.

 One hundred days after their takeover, Myanmar’s ruling generals maintain just the pretense of control.
 The illusion is sustained mainly by its partially successful efforts to shut down independent media and to keep the streets clear of large demonstrations by employing lethal force.
-More than 750 protesters and bystanders have been killed by security forces, according to detailed independent tallies.
+More than 750 protesters and bystanders have been killed by security forces, according to detailed independent tallies, and there have been numerous arrests and human rights violations.

 She says the main change is that dissent is no longer as visible as in the early days of the protests — before security forces began using live ammunition — when marches and rallies in major cities and towns could easily draw tens of thousands of people.